awrice/startup/Notes/notes.md

 ## Is a web certificate is necessary to use HTTPS.
+Yes

 ## Can a DNS A record can point to an IP address or another A record.
+A DNS A (Address) record is specifically used to map a domain or subdomain to an IPv4 address.
+It cannot point directly to another A record.
+An A record provides a direct mapping between a domain name and an IPv4 address, allowing web browsers and other applications to locate the correct IP address to reach the associated web server or service.

+If you want to create a chain or reference between DNS records, you would typically use other types of DNS records, such as CNAME (Canonical Name) records.
+A CNAME record allows one domain or subdomain to point to another domain or subdomain.
+This can be used to create aliases or to reference another hostname.

+For example, if you have two domains, "example.com" and "subdomain.example.com," and you want "subdomain.example.com" to resolve to the same IP address as "example.com," you can create a CNAME record for "subdomain.example.com" that points to "example.com."

+So, in summary, while A records are for mapping to IPv4 addresses, CNAME records are used for creating references or aliases between domain names.